-Here you'll find a complete list of recorded lectures, available on CD-ROM or for download, given by Rev. Flower A. Newhouse between 1950 and 1990.
+Here you'll find a complete list of recorded lectures given by Rev. Flower A. Newhouse between 1950 and 1990.
+All lectures can be purchased on CD-ROM and newly digitized talks are now being offered as Audio Downloads!

-To display a list of Flower's lectures for a desired topic, enter the topic below, or select from the variety of topics presented on the right.
+To search for lectures on a desired topic, enter the topic above, or select from our list of suggested topics below.

 The Thoughts and Character of William James (023-1 Sunday 4/17/1955)